 He retreated into sarcasm.
-"This from a woman who makes Joan of Arc look like a fluffy baby bunny."
+"The wounding sharpness of your tongue makes Joan of Arc look like a fluffy baby bunny."
 But he didn't want to nurse that touch of anger.
 It wasn't what she needed, wasn't what he wanted.
 He switched to a gentler tone.
 "I miss you, too."

+She actually sounded surprised.
 How could she question that?
 He wanted to shout at her.
 Every goddamn waking moment of every goddamn day.
 "A little.
 Thiiiis much."
-He used the phone like a microphone, moving it from close-in to arm's length and back.
+He let his voice squeak slightly, and used the phone like a microphone, moving it from close-in to arm's length and back.
 It sounded, he hoped, like quite a span.

 Just enough.
 Ok.
 Keep her smiling.
 "So, just because it's my sworn duty as a salacious cad to ask, what are you wearing?"